-In January 2021, PHA launched its Veggies Early & Often campaign in conjunction with the release of Yes, Kids CAN Learn to Love Veggies, a white paper with research analyzed by PHA showing that young eaters need repeated exposure to vegetables ‘early and often’ in order to grow to become adventurous eaters who enjoy veggies.
+In January 2021, PHA launched its Veggies Early & Often campaign in conjunction with the release of Yes, Kids CAN Learn to Love Veggies, a paper with research analyzed by PHA showing that young eaters need repeated exposure to vegetables ‘early and often’ in order to grow to become adventurous eaters who enjoy veggies.
 Most young children fail to meet recommendations for vegetable intake, a regrettable fact given evidence analyzed by PHA in Yes, Kids CAN Learn to Love Veggies suggesting that the early years are a unique window of opportunity to cultivate healthy taste preferences and dietary patterns.

 Through the Veggies Early & Often campaign, PHA works with food manufacturers, medical professionals, and early childhood educators to drive awareness of the importance of early veggie introduction and encourage more veggie-forward products in the marketplace.